Sometimes you have that moment, where you think to yourself “What the Fuck was I thinking?”

 This was that moment.

-Day three of a bike trip from my home in Hualien to Kenting.
+Day three of a bike ride from my home in Hualien to Kenting.
 I had been biking up the mountain switchbacks for hours with no end in sight.
 Now I was tired, out of water, and just plain miserable.

 The plan was simple enough, ride my bike from Hualien down to the Kenting area.
 My now ex-girlfriend would take the train down and meet me in Hengchun.
 I would be easy, I would grab 193 by Dongman Night Market, then onto 11 Bing.
 That will take me to 9.
 I would then follow 9 out of Hualien County, past Taitung, into Pingtung County, and over the mountains.
 Then I would take 26 down to Hengchun.
 I had no plans about hotels as I wanted to try to get as far as I could each day.
 The Agoda app had a cool map setting where you can see what hotels are where.
 This let me just look at the map and see what hotels are down the road.